 A Website Survey is a way to gather online feedback from website visitors about their experience on the Website, measure their satisfaction, and seek ways to improve.

 88% of online consumers are less likely to return to a site after a bad experience.
-But while they're on the Website, you can fix it by using Website Surveys effectively to know what is working and what is not working on your Website.
+But while they're on the Website, you can fix it by using the website feedback form effectively to know what is working and what is not working on your Website.

 You can use Surveys in different ways and forms on your Website — popup surveys, Website feedback buttons, slide-out surveys, Website embed, and more at various touchpoints.
 For instance, you can measure general Website experience with a feedback button on your Website home page or display a feedback popup survey after a customer has completed a transaction on your Website.